APY/APYDataGridBundle/Resources/doc/grid_configuration.md

 ## Handle multiple grids on the same page

-You can set the id of your grid if you have more than one grid on your page.
+You can set the identifier of your grid if you have more than one grid on your page.

 ```php
 <?php